sandrokeil/yubikey-full-disk-encryption-secure-boot-uefi/book/arch/04-prepare-volumes.md

 mount /dev/MyVolGroup/home /mnt/home
 ```

-## Encrypted `/boot` partition
+## Encrypted boot partition

 The last volume is `/boot` which should also be encrypted.
-We can not use a YubiKey here, but it is protected with a password.
+You can not use a YubiKey here, but it is protected with a password.
 The Arch Wiki page [Preparing the boot partition](https://wiki.archlinux.org/index.php/Dm-crypt/Encrypting_an_entire_system#Preparing_the_boot_partition_5 "Preparing the boot partition")
 describes this in more detail.
 The `efi` partition will be mounted to `/boot/efi`.

-> Be aware, GRUB boot loader uses US keyboad layout.
+> Be aware, GRUB boot loader uses US keyboard layout.
 Consider this for your password!

 Execute the following commands and replace `[device 3rd partition]` with the 3rd partition of your device e.g. `nvme0n1p3`
 and replace `[device 2nd partition]` with the 2nd partition of your device e.g. `nvme0n1p2`.